apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**US charges British billionaire Joe Lewis with insider trading**
+**Morning Bid: Markets brace for Fed decision, earnings flood**

-You can read more about it [here](https://www.reuters.com/legal/us-charges-british-billionaire-joe-lewis-with-insider-trading-2023-07-25/).
+You can read more about it [here](https://www.reuters.com/markets/global-markets-view-europe-2023-07-26/).

 ## Requirements
 - Python 3.8